 The skeleton provides support and structure to the body, however, as the body ages changes in posture and gait are common.
 There are many ways in which bones can change as they age, with some of the common ways including:

 Over time, your body will typically need less energy, and so your metabolism will slow down.
-Hormone changes in the aging body cause a shift, building more body fat instead of muscle mass.
+Hormone changes in the ageing body cause a shift, building more body fat instead of muscle mass.

 Similar to the heart, lungs will start to become less efficient and supply your body with less oxygen as your body ages.